Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Items are dynamically allocated to rows and columns based on the space available to the `GridView` and the size of the children.
+Items are dynamically allocated to rows and columns based on the space available to the `GridView` and the number of children.

 We can use `GridView::set_min_n_columns` and `GridView::set_max_n_columns` to force one of either row or columns (depending on `Orientation`) to adhere to the given limit, which gives us more control over how the children are arranged.

 Other than this, `GridView` supports the same functions as `ListView`, including `push_front`, `push_back`, `insert`, `get_selection_model`, `set_show_separators`, etc.